* Archive page for historical reference only. This page is no longer being actively updated *

-Adbrands Account Assignments is a database tracking account management for the world's leading brands and companies.
-In other words, which advertising agency handles which accounts in which countries for major markets
+Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets

 All rights reserved © Mind Advertising Ltd 1998-2022